 - Task Force 9 (Gamma Quadrant) explores the story of the ships left to clean up the mess in the Gamma Quadrant following the end of the Dominion War, while remaining ever vigilant for the return of the Dominion.

 - Task Force 38 (Delta Quadrant) follows the story of a group of ships that were exploring the Delta Quadrant through an Iconian Portal until the portal was destroyed.
 Now they’re cut off, left to fend for themselves, surrounded by threats like the Borg, the Vaadwuar, and others still unknown.

-- Task Force 72 (Alpha Quadrant) is the story of the Alpha Quadrant, one currently challenged by Cardassian aggression, distrust from the Ferengi, Breen, Tzenkethi and Talarians, and difficulties exploring a new region of space known as the Inconnu Expanse.
+- Task Force 64 (Pre-TNG Timelines) is the story of the Alpha Quadrant, one currently challenged by Cardassian aggression, distrust from the Ferengi, Breen, Tzenkethi and Talarians, and difficulties exploring a new region of space known as the Inconnu Expanse.

 - Task Force 93 (Beta Quadrant) is dealing with an invasion by the Gorn, an aggressive new stance by the Klingons, and the ramifications of the destruction of the Romulan homeworld, all while trying to rebuild a presence in a historically important part of Bravo Fleet’s space.

-- Task Force 99 (Alternate Times/Universes) dives into other eras of Star Fleet canon, from Enterprise and the Original Series to future and alternative universes.
+- Task Force 99 (Alternate Times/Universes) dives into other eras of Star Fleet canon, from the future and alternative universes splintered from mainstream canon.

 How Do I Pick a Simm?